2025 Goi Peace Award Laureate

 Peace activist, Filmmaker (United Kingdom)

-Jeremy Gilley, born in the U.K. in 1969, is a peace activist and filmmaker.
+Jeremy Gilley MBE, born in the U.K. in 1969, is a peace activist and filmmaker.
 He became an actor in the Royal Shakespeare Company in 1986, and established a film company, P.U.R.E.
 Productions, in 1994.

-In addition, Jeremy Gilley has raised awareness of various global issues, such as climate change, with his unique approaches, using videos and music and involving people from various backgrounds, including individuals, schools, and companies.
+In addition, he has raised awareness of various global issues, such as climate change, with his unique approaches, using videos and music and involving people from various backgrounds, including individuals, schools, and companies.

-Through a wide range of activities, such as lectures and music concerts, Jeremy Gilley has helped to spread recognition of the International Day of Peace.
+Through a wide range of activities, such as lectures and music concerts, he has helped to spread recognition of the International Day of Peace.
 He has also made addressing serious social issues, including human rights, education and hunger, part of the International Day of Peace.

 List of Goi Peace Award Laureates